Aldrich Ames: Espionage

 Meanwhile, Ames continued to meet openly with his contact at the Soviet embassy, Sergey Dmitriyevich Chuvakhin.
-For a time, Ames summarized for the CIA and FBI the progress of what he portrayed as an attempt to recruit the Soviet.
+For a time, Ames summarized for the CIA and FBI the progress of what he portrayed as an attempt to recruit Chuvakhin.
 Ames received $20,000 to $50,000 every time the two had lunch.
 Ultimately, Ames received $4.6 million from the Soviets, which allowed him to enjoy a lifestyle well beyond the means of a CIA officer.
-In August 1985, when Ames' divorce became final, he immediately married Rosario.
+In August 1985, when Ames' divorce became final, he immediately married Rosario Casas Dupuy.
 Understanding that his new wealth would raise eyebrows, he developed a cover story that his prosperity was the result of money given to him by his Colombian wife's wealthy family.
-Ames wired considerable amounts of his espionage payments to his new in-laws in Bogotá to help improve their actual impoverished status.
+Ames wired considerable amounts of his espionage payments to his new in-laws in Bogotá to help improve their impoverished status.

-In mid-May 1985, someone had apparently reported to the Soviets that Oleg Gordievsky, their chief of station in London, was sending secrets to MI6 (he had, in fact, been doing so for 11 years, under great secrecy).
-Gordievsky was recalled to Moscow on May 17 and was drugged and interrogated about his alleged communications with MI6.
+In mid-May 1985, someone apparently reported to the Soviets that Oleg Gordievsky, their chief of station in London, was sending secrets to MI6, which he had been doing, under great secrecy, for 11 years.
+On May 17, 1985, Gordievsky was recalled to Moscow, where he was drugged and interrogated about his alleged communications with MI6.
 There was great suspicion that Ames had reported Gordievsky's activity to Soviet counterintelligence.
-A 1994 report by The Washington Post, however, stated that "After six weeks of questioning Ames ... the FBI and CIA remain baffled about whether Ames or someone else first warned the Soviets about Gordievsky".
-An FBI report later stated that Ames had not advised the Soviets about Gordievsky until June 13, 1985.
-By that time, the spy was under KGB surveillance, although he was not charged with treason as of July 19, 1985, when MI6 agents began to exfiltrate him to Britain.
+In June 1994, however, The Washington Post stated that "After six weeks of questioning Ames ... the FBI and CIA remain baffled about whether Ames or someone else first warned the Soviets about Gordievsky".
+An FBI agent reported that Ames had not advised the Soviets about Gordievsky until June 13, 1985.
+By that time, the spy was under KGB surveillance, although he had not been charged with treason as of July 19, 1985, when MI6 agents began to exfiltrate him to Britain.

 In 1986, following the loss of several CIA assets, Ames told the KGB that he feared he would be a suspect.
-The KGB threw U.S. investigators off Ames' trail by constructing an elaborate diversion, in which a Soviet case officer told a CIA contact that the mole was stationed at Warrenton Training Center (WTC), a secret CIA communications facility in Virginia.
-Mole hunters investigated 90 employees at WTC for almost a year and came up with ten suspects, although the lead investigator noted that "there are so many problem personalities that no one stands out".
+The KGB threw U.S. investigators off Ames' trail by constructing an elaborate diversion, in which a Soviet case officer told a CIA contact that the mole was stationed at Warrenton Training Center (WTC), a secret CIA communications facility in Warrenton, Virginia.
+Mole hunters investigated ninety employees at WTC for almost a year and came up with ten suspects, although the lead investigator noted that "there are so many problem personalities that no one stands out".

-In 1986, Ames was posted to Rome.
-There, his performance once again ranged from mediocre to poor and included evidence of problematic drinking.
-Regardless, in 1990–1991, he was reassigned to the CIA's Counterintelligence Center Analysis Group, providing him with access to "extremely sensitive data", including information on American double agents.
+In 1986, Ames was posted to Rome, where his performance once again ranged from mediocre to poor and again included evidence of his problematic drinking.
+Regardless, from 1990 to 1991, he was reassigned to the CIA's Counterintelligence Center Analysis Group, which provided him with access to "extremely sensitive data", including information on American double agents.

-Later, after he had defected, Oleg Gordievsky spoke highly of the information that Ames had provided to the KGB, stating that "the significance of Ames was huge" and that the Soviets were impressed with the "quality and quantity" of secrets that he had delivered.
+Later, after he defected, Gordievsky spoke highly of the information that Ames had provided to the KGB, stating that "the significance of Ames was huge" and that the Soviets were impressed with the "quality and quantity" of secrets that he had delivered.